Large-Language-Model Enabled Semantic Communication Systems: Numerical Results

-It can be observed in Fig. \ref{fig_result_bleu}(\ref{sub@fig_result_bleu_awgn}) that artificial intelligence-based methods generally outperform traditional source-channel separation coding methods.
-Specifically, at SNR levels below 3 dB, the DeepSC model demonstrates the highest performance in terms of BLEU score, indicating its superior adaptability to channel noise under low SNR conditions.
+It can be observed in Figure \ref{fig_result_bleu}a that AI-based methods generally outperform traditional source--channel separation coding methods.
+Specifically, at SNR levels below 3 dB, the DeepSC model demonstrates the {best} performance in terms of BLEU score, indicating its superior adaptability to channel noise under low-SNR conditions.
 Conversely, for SNR levels above 3 dB, the LLM-SC model exhibits superior BLEU performance across all n-grams, significantly surpassing traditional coding schemes.
-This suggests that, under high SNR conditions, the LLM-SC model is more effective in recovering semantic information.
-Notably, the DeepSC model fails to achieve completely error-free transmission even at very high SNR levels, implying that DeepSC cannot ensure the reliable transmission of all semantic information.
-In contrast, the LLM-SC model achieves a BLEU score of 1 at high SNR levels, with near-zero errors at SNRs above 10 dB.
-Additionally, the BLEU performance of LLM-SC improves rapidly with increasing SNR.
+This suggests that, under high-SNR conditions, the LLM-SC model is more effective in recovering semantic information.
+Notably, the DeepSC model fails to achieve completely error-free transmission even at very-high-SNR levels, implying that DeepSC cannot ensure the reliable transmission of all semantic information.
+In contrast, the LLM-SC model achieves a BLEU score of 1 at high-SNR levels, with near-zero errors at SNRs above 10 dB.
+Additionally, the BLEU performance of LLM-SC improves rapidly with increasing SNRs.
 When comparing BLEU scores across multiple n-grams, it is evident that the degradation of the BLEU score with increasing n in n-grams is slowest for the LLM-SC method.
-This is reflected in the diminishing advantage of DeepSC over LLM-SC with increasing n at low SNR levels, whereas at high SNR levels, the advantage of LLM-SC over DeepSC increases with larger n-grams.
+This is reflected in the diminishing advantage of DeepSC over LLM-SC with increasing n at low-SNR levels, whereas at high-SNR levels, the advantage of LLM-SC over DeepSC {strengthens} with larger n-grams.
 This indicates that the LLM-SC method is more favorable for semantic coherence, prioritizing the decoding of semantically continuous tokens, which aligns with the characteristics of LLMs.
+Figure \ref{fig_result_bleu}b shows the performance of LLM-SC under Rayleigh fading channels.
+Traditional encoding and decoding schemes experience significant performance degradation in Rayleigh channels, with the highest BLEU score not exceeding 0.6 at an SNR of 18 dB.
+In contrast, DeepSC shows better adaptability to Rayleigh fading channels, indicating that neural network-based semantic encoding and decoding systems can effectively learn channel characteristics.
+However, DeepSC still fails to achieve error-free transmission, even when BLEU scores are high.
+The LLM-SC model demonstrates performance under Rayleigh fading channels similar to that in AWGN channels, with no noticeable degradation, consistent with the conclusion of Equation (\ref{eq_11}).
+Furthermore, LLM-SC achieves error-free transmission at high-SNR levels and outperforms all compared models.
+When comparing multiple n-gram scores, the advantage of LLM-SC over other methods {heightens} with higher n-grams at high-SNR levels.